coderbeez/interior-architect/README.md

 <img src="https://github.com/coderbeez/interior-architect/blob/master/wireframes/images/header.JPG" alt="Site header">
 </div>

-*A portfolio website developed for an interior architect and designer while completing Code Institute's fullstack milestone module.*
+*A portfolio website developed for an interior architect and designer using Django 2.2.*

 ## UX

 This portfolio website was developed to provide a platform for the client, an interior architect and designer, to showcase her work.
-The site content, including instagram posts, blogs, and detailed projects, is frequently updated so the client needed a site she could maintain that was both flexible and easy to update.
+The site content, including Instagram posts, blogs, and detailed projects, is frequently updated so the client needed a site that was easy to maintain.

 ### User Stories